judaicalink/judaicalink-site/content/news/explore-our-project-github.md

 +++

-Interested to see how the datasets are generated and improved in JudicaLink?
+Interested to see how the datasets are generated and improved in JudaicaLink?
 <!--more-->

 Then have a look at our project GitHub: https://github.com/wisslab/judaicalink-loader